Guerillero/ArcExtractor/README.md

 V. 1.0.0
 -----------
-This has been tested in in ArcMap 10.2.1 and works, other versions of ArcMap may not have similar results.
-Please let me know about any bugs.
+This has been tested in ArcMap 10.2 and 10.3 and works, other versions of ArcMap may not have similar results.
+I have no plans to develop this project any further beyond routine bugfixes.
-###Changes
-* Bugfixes
-* Code moved into production

 Dependencies
 -----------